J-1 Home Residency Requirement

 Note that J-1 Waiver decisions are made on a case-by-case basis, taking program, policy and foreign relations considerations into account (e.g., type of exchange program, amount and source of funding).
 These are balanced against information presented in support of the waiver application.
 No two cases are identical.
 Some cases have a better chance of success than others.

 However, J-1 Visa holders who have had government funding of any kind, direct or indirect, are highly unlikely to receive a waiver.
-On the other hand, with certain exceptions, a “No Objection” J-1 Waivers for J-1 Visa holders with a § 212(e) Home Residency Requirement based on the J-1 Skills List have a high chance of success.
+On the other hand, with certain exceptions, a “No Objection” J-1 Waivers for J-1 Visa holders with a § 212(e) Home Residency Requirement based on the J-1 Skills List have a much higher chance of success.